INDICATION

 This website is best viewed using the vertical display on your mobile device.

-Early death
+Early death1

-• In KarMMa-3, a randomized (2:1), controlled trial, a higher proportion of patients experienced death within 9 months after randomization in the ABECMA arm (45/254; 18%) compared with the standard regimen arm (15/132; 11%)
+• In KarMMa-3, a randomized (2:1), controlled trial, a higher proportion of patients experienced death within 9 months after randomization in the ABECMA® arm (45/254; 18%) compared with the standard regimen arm (15/132; 11%)

-• Early deaths occurred in 8% (20/254) and 0% of patients prior to ABECMA infusion and standard regimen administration infusion, respectively, and in 10% (25/254) and 11% (15/132) after ABECMA infusion and standard regimen infusion administration, respectively
+• Early deaths occurred in 8% (20/254) and 0% of patients prior to ABECMA infusion and standard regimen administration, respectively, and in 10% (25/254) and 11% (15/132) after ABECMA infusion and standard regimen administration, respectively

 • Of the 20 deaths that occurred prior to ABECMA infusion, 15 occurred from disease progression, 3 occurred from adverse events, and 2 occurred from unknown causes.
 Of the 25 deaths that occurred after ABECMA infusion, 10 occurred from disease progression, 11 occurred from adverse events, and 4 occurred from unknown causes

-Before selecting ABECMA please consider the KarMMa-3 trial design, such as patient inclusion criteria and treatment approach.
+Before selecting ABECMA, please consider the KarMMa-3 trial design, such as patient inclusion criteria and treatment approach.

-Secondary malignancies
+Secondary malignancies1

 • In KarMMa-3, myeloid neoplasms (4 cases of myelodysplastic syndrome and 1 case of acute myeloid leukemia) occurred in 2.2% (5/222) of patients following treatment with ABECMA compared with none in the control arm at the time of the safety update